endojs/endo/packages/static-module-record/DESIGN.md

 });
 ```

-So, for example, the following module uses import and export quite thoroughly.
+So, for example, the following module uses import and export somewhat
+thoroughly.

 ```js
 import foo from 'import-default-export-from-me.js';